 I remained on the alternate list and next surfed in the Mavericks Invitational on February 13, 2010.
 I caught the two biggest waves of my life, won my heat and made it through to the semi finals.
 My first wave was nominated for the Billabong XXL Monster Paddle Award.
 I placed fourth in the semi finals and it was a dream come true to place so well and catch some of the biggest waves of the day on what was then, the biggest day paddled in the history of surfing.

-Since then I have been officially invited as one of 24 Mavericks competitors.
-The 2012-13 Mavericks Invitational was held on January 20, 2013 and I placed 4th overall.
+I was officially invited as one of 24 Mavericks competitors to the 2012-13 Mavericks Invitational and I placed 4th overall.
 I was so happy to make my first final in the event.
 Coming off of that success I qualified for The Big Wave World Tour and competed in contests in Chile and Portugal.